The Saving Grace of Writing Other People's Love Letters

 Christmas Past

 We were having our first-ever Christmas Eve party.
 My sister and I dared not ask anything about it for fear of shifting our focus from the “out-of-the-ordinary” back to the “numbing ordinary”—hot, sticky Florida weather, tight-fighting small house, and each new day more familiar than the last.
 A year ago, in New York City, we knew sweeping changes every minute when we lived in a two-story house with a basement and attic.
-We had Christmas at radio city Music Hall with high-kicking Rockettes and a nativity scene with real camels; playtime at the neighborhood park, the site of the World’s Fair of 1962; Halloween walks around the block to trick or treat and jump into piles of crunchy fallen elm tree leaves; summers spent swimming in Mrs. Omura’s pop up pool; daily 7 trains running nonstop past our front door and deeper into Queens; and Anthony, my first love.
+Back then, we had Christmas at radio city Music Hall with high-kicking Rockettes and a nativity scene with real camels; playtime at the neighborhood park -- the site of the World’s Fair of 1962; Halloween walks around the block to trick or treat and jump into piles of crunchy fallen elm tree leaves; summers spent swimming in Mrs. Omura’s pop up pool; daily 7 trains running nonstop past our front door and deeper into Queens; and Anthony, my first love.

-The week leading up to the party, my father filled rented tables with garlic, onions, sour oranges, bags of rice and black beans, yuca, a loin of fresh pork, and boxes of Sangria, sidra, gin, whiskey, and soda.
+The week leading up to the Christmas Eve party, my father filled rented tables with garlic, onions, sour oranges, bags of rice and black beans, yuca, a loin of fresh pork, and boxes of Sangria, sidra, gin, whiskey, and soda.
 Several trips were taken to the grocery store to replace finished bottles of sugar, salt, and herbs.
 Cheesecakes with thick spoonful of strawberry jelly on top were purchased at the Cuban bakery.
 My Caribbean mother seasoned, marinated, and refrigerated foods for Noche Buena, the mythical “good night” of Christmas Eve with feasting, dancing, and drinking far into Christmas morning I’d only heard adults whisper about the next day.
 She swept and mopped speckled concrete floors; washed jalousie windows; and recruited my sister and me to help her push into the main bedroom the sofa, a second-hand store purchase made of thin, fading red and white velvety fabric.
 “We can’t afford any of this,” she whined, even while giving into the rush of preparing for the upcoming event.
+We were ready!

-On Christmas Eve, the guests did not arrive at 9:00 p.m., as promised.
+But, on Christmas Eve, the guests did not arrive at 9:00 p.m., as promised.
 My father had already played his Bene More and Celia Cruz records several times.
 He left several unreturned messages at his sons’ hotel.
 He paced the house several times, checking to see that the string of white lights he stapled on the eves of roof on the side of the backyard still emitted a healthy glow on the muddy dirt, overgrown avocado trees, and dirty lake,

 My mother heated and reheated the food.
 She checked our ponytails to make sure they were high and tight, and our dresses with the embroidered vests, were perfectly ironed.
 But it was all for nothing.
-My father’s seven fair and beautiful sons, all in their mid to late 20’s, with heads of big blonde hair and light eyes, arrived two hours later, and they swept into the house with their girlfriends hanging on their arms as if they had gotten off the wrong stop on the train.
+My father’s seven fair and beautiful sons, all in their mid to late 20’s, with heads of big blonde hair and light eyes, arrived two hours later, and they swept into the house with their girlfriends hanging on their arms as if they had gotten off the wrong stop on the F train.
 They didn’t take food or drink because they had other parties to go to.
 They dashed around the house in their suits, black ties, and scents of pine as if it was all beneath them.
 My father said that it was their house, too.
 Come and stay whenever you want, he said as he pointed to this and that room in the house.
 Thanks, pop.
 We know, pop.
 “We’ll give you a call, pop, when we get back, they said as if they couldn’t get out of our house fast enough....
 They didn’t even notice my sister and me.

 Christmas Present